 fountain is a good idea.

 During active, summer feedings the amount of waste created by the koi will increase.
-If the water tests high for ammonia or nitrite, it is especially important to take action:
+Be sure to maintain efficient biological filtration and increase oxygen levels throughout the summer to pervent toxic ammonia build up.

 Filtration - Substantial